awhitedev/quarm-bid-tracker/README.md

 Auction reports are a nice way for people to be reminded of all active auctions, how much time is left, and who the current winners are.
 You can click the "Report" button to generate a report and copy it to your clipboard so you can paste it into guild chat.

+### Canceling Bids

+Sometimes a player may accidentally place a bid on the wrong item or mistype the amount they intended to bid.
+When this happens the player may cancel all of their existing bids by typing the following message in guild chat: `cancel bid <item_link>`.

+Bid administrators may cancel bids for other players by appending a colon and the player's name at the end of cancellation message (in guild chat).
+Example: `cancel bid <item_link>: <player_name>`

 ### Discord Integration

 This application supports an integration with Discord web hooks.
 You can configure a webhook URL by clicking the gear icon in the app, providing the URL from Discord, and clicking Save.
 When a winning bid is delcared (see above) the winning bid will be posted to the channel associated with the Discord web hook URL.